ARCA races at Salem: History

 From 1996 to 2019, the track had two ARCA races, one in the spring and one in the fall.
 In 2020, the fall race was taken off the schedule and the series was only scheduled to race there in the spring.
 However, the race was cancelled due to the COVID-19 pandemic.
 The track returned to the ARCA schedule in 2021 with one race in the fall.
 In 2024, the track's one race was moved from the fall to the summer.

+Current race

+The Spruce 212 is an annual 212-lap 117.66 mi ARCA Menards Series race held at Salem Speedway.

+Max Reaves is the defending winner of the event, having won the race in 2026.
+Frank Kimmel has the most wins for the current event, taking four victories.

+History

+ARCA (then known as MARC) first raced at Salem in 1955, with Jack Harrison winning the inaugural race.
+Unfortunately, during this race, Ray Duhigg was killed when his car flew out of the track in turn 1.

+From 1996 to 2019, the track had two ARCA races, one in the spring and one in the fall.
+In 2020, the fall race was taken off the schedule and the series was only scheduled to race there in the spring.
+However, the race was cancelled due to the COVID-19 pandemic.
+The track returned to the ARCA schedule in 2021 with one race in the fall.
+In 2024, the track's one race was moved from the fall to the summer.

 In 2025, it was announced that Kentuckiana Ford Dealers would return as the title sponsor for the first time since 2019 and the race was moved from the summer to fall.
+For 2026, the race was extended from 200 laps to 212 laps, with the race being dubbed as the Spruce 212, and the race was put on FOX.